Minutes of the April 22, 2026 Shadowood board meeting

 • Mr. Hickox will put together the resolution to eliminate the $25 late fee and implement the 1% monthly fee when payment is 90 days overdue.

-• Mr. Rouse will go out for bids on the road repairs to Sunnywood, Shadywood, Springwood, and Summerwood streets.
+• Mr. Rouse will go out for bids on the road repairs to Sunnywood, Shadywood, Springwood, and Summerwood.

-It was suggested that Board of Directors meetings in 2026 be held in March, April, June, September, October, and December.
-The Board was generally favorable to the idea but no firm commitments were made to dates and times other than the March meeting.
+It was suggested that BOD meetings in 2026 be held in March, April, June, September, October, and December.
+The Board was generally favorable to the idea, but no firm commitments were made to dates and times other than the March meeting.

 Minutes of the Shadowood annual meeting on Jan.
 16, 2026